3 steps to running meetings in Slack, and the 5 types of meetings that Slack does best.

 With the right blend of technological prowess and employee engagement, having meetings with Slack can help drive visibility and accountability long after a meeting ends.

-While Slack may not be an appropriate choice for all meetings, there are several meeting types that will work better on Slack than in other formats, including in-person.
+While Slack may not be an appropriate choice for all meetings (such as your usual team meeting), there are several meeting types that will work better on Slack than in other formats, including in-person.
 There are also a few that will come down to individual preferences.

 There’s no doubt that Slack has reduced the number of company-wide announcement emails, but the platform has also decreased their meeting equivalent: the one-way broadcast.